jwagemann/dashboarding_jupyter_voila/README.md

 # Dashboarding with Jupyter and Voilà
-This repository hosts the Jupyter notebooks developed for the lecture on 'Dashboarding with Jupyter and Voila' during the OpenGeoHub Summer School 2020.
+This repository hosts the Jupyter notebooks developed for the tutorial on 'Dashboarding with Jupyter and Voilà' during the [OpenGeoHub Summer School 2020](https://opengeohub.org/summer_school_2020).

 ## What is this tutorial about?